 - 10.2 The factors, including structural, systemic, or practical factors, that caused or contributed to the abuse of individuals in State care and in the care of faith-based institutions during the relevant period.
 The factors may include, but are not limited to: - (a) the vetting, recruitment, training and development, performance management, and supervision of staff and others involved in the provision of care: - (b) the processes available to raise concerns or make complaints about abuse in care: - (c) the policies, rules, standards, and practices that applied in care settings and that may be relevant to instances of abuse (for example, hygiene and sanitary facilities, food, availability of activities, access to others, disciplinary measures, and the provision of health services): - (d) the process for handling and responding to concerns or complaints and their effectiveness, whether internal investigations or referrals for criminal or disciplinary action. - 10.3 The impact of the abuse on individuals and their families, whānau, hapū, iwi, and communities, including immediate, longer-term, and intergenerational impacts. - 10.4 The circumstances that led to individuals being taken into, or placed into, care and the appropriateness of such placements.
 This includes any factors that contributed, or may have contributed, to the decision-making process.
 Such factors may include, for example, discrimination, arbitrary decisions, or otherwise unreasonable conduct. - (a) With regard to court processes, the inquiry will not review the correctness of individual court decisions.
-It may, however, consider broader systemic questions, including the availability of information to support judicial decision making, and the relevant policy and legislative settings. - 10.5 What lessons were learned; what changes were made to legislation, policy, rules, standards, and practices to prevent and respond to abuse in care; and what gaps, if any, remain and need addressing. - 10.6 The current frameworks to prevent and respond to abuse in care; and any changes to legislation, policies, rules, standards, and practices, including oversight mechanisms, that will protect children, young persons, and vulnerable adults in the future. - 10.7 The redress and rehabilitation processes for individuals who claim, or have claimed, abuse while in care, including improvements to those processes.
+It may, however, consider broader systemic questions, including the availability of information to support judicial decision making, and the relevant policy and legislative settings. - 10.5 During the relevant period, what lessons were learned and what changes were made to legislation, policy, rules, standards, and practices to prevent and respond to abuse in care.